devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 First, we initialize our WisdomBloc in the _initSate()_ method.
 This is also where we set up a ScrollController [[@flutterdevteamScrollControllerClass2018]](https://api.flutter.dev/flutter/widgets/ScrollController-class.html) that we can use to determine how far down the list we have scrolled [[@angelovFlutterInfiniteList2019]](https://felangel.github.io/bloc/#/flutterinfinitelisttutorial).
 I won't go into the details here, but the controller enables us to call _publishMoreWisdom()_ on the WisdomBloc whenever we are near the end of our list.
 This way we get infinite scrolling.

 In the _build()_ method, we use Flutter's _StreamBuilder_ Widget [[@flutterdevteamStreamBuilderClass2018]](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) to link our UI to our Stream.
 We give it our Stream and it provides a builder method.
-This builder method receives a Snapshot containing the current State of the stream whenever the State of the Stream changes IE when new wisdom is added.
-We can use the snapshot to determine when the UI needs to display a loading animation, an error message or the actual list.
+This builder method receives a Snapshot containing the current State of the Stream whenever the State of the Stream changes IE when new wisdom is added.
+We can use the Snapshot to determine when the UI needs to display a loading animation, an error message or the actual list.
 When we receive new wisdoms from our Stream through the Snapshot, we continue to the _listView()_ method.

 Here we use the list of wisdoms to create a ListView containing cards that display wisdoms.
 You might have wondered why we Stream a list of wisdoms and not just individual wisdoms.
 This ListView is the reason.
 If we where streaming individual wisdoms we would need to combine them into a list here.
 Streaming a complete list when using a StreamBuilder to create infinite scrolling is also the recommended approach by the Flutter Team [[@sullivanTechnicalDebtStreams2018]](https://www.youtube.com/watch?v=fahC3ky_zW0).

-Finally, once the app is closed down, the _dispose()_ method is called and we dispose of our stream and ScrollController.
+Finally, once the app is closed down, the _dispose()_ method is called and we dispose of our Stream and ScrollController.

 ![Streaming Wisdom from BLoC to WisdomFeed](https://github.com/Fasust/flutter-guide/wiki//images/wisdomBloc-stream.PNG)